Differential Cohomology: Categories, Characteristic Classes, and Connections: Conformal immersions

 Chern--Simons \cite[\S 5]{cs} define $\tau$ differently, and more directly: given $y\in \H^{k+1}(\BG;A)$, let $b$ be a cocycle representative for $y$ which vanishes when pulled back to any point of $\BG$; since $\EG$ is contractible, $\pi^*(b) = \delta c$ for some $c\in Z^k(\EG; A)$.
 Then $\tau(y)$ is defined to be the cohomology class of the restriction of $c$ to a fiber; one has to check this is well-defined, but it is.
 When $\H^*(G; A)$ is an exterior algebra on odd-degree generators, this definition recovers the definition from the previous paragraph, but this definition is more general.
-It is natural in $G$, and $\tau(y^2) = 0$ follows because if we choose $b,c$ as above, then $\delta(b\cupprod c) = \pi^*(b\cupprod b)$, and restricted to a fiber, $b\cupprod c$ vanishes.
+It is natural in $G$, and $\tau(y^2) = 0$ follows because if we choose $b,c$ as above, then